brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Aikar G1GC flags are explained here: https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/
 - `-XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions` simply unlock more flags to be used.
 These can be listed with the `-XX:+PrintFlagsFinal` and `-XX:+JVMCIPrintProperties` flags, see [Flag Dumps](Flag_Dumps)
 - `-XX:G1MixedGCCountTarget=3`: This is how many oldgen gc blocks to target in "mixed" gc.
 These mixed collections are much slower, and the Minecraft client doesn't generate oldgen very quickly, so we can lower this value to 3, 2, or even 1 for shorter GC pauses.
 - ~~`-XX:+UseNUMA` enables optimizations for multisocket systems, if applicable.
-Not sure if this applies to MCM CPUs like Ryzen or Epyc, but its auto disabled if not applicable.~~ Thanks to @draeath for explaining why we shouldn't do this "My threadripper system has multiple NUMA domains with different access costs.
-Your BIOS may not be exposing this."
+Not sure if this applies to MCM CPUs like Ryzen or Epyc, but its auto disabled if not applicable.~~ Thanks to @draeath for explaining why we shouldn't do this as the BIOS may not expose NUMA domains correctly
 - `-XX:-DontCompileHugeMethods` *Allows* huge methods to be compiled.
 Modded Minecraft has some of these, and we don't care about higher background compiler CPU usage.
 - `-XX:MaxNodeLimit=240000 -XX:NodeLimitFudgeFactor=8000` Enable optimization of larger methods.
 See: https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8058148
 - `-XX:ReservedCodeCacheSize=400M -XX:NonNMethodCodeHeapSize=12M -XX:ProfiledCodeHeapSize=194M -XX:NonProfiledCodeHeapSize=194M` reserves more space for compiled code.
 All sections must "add up" to `ReservedCodeCacheSize`.
 I have observed modded Minecraft run into the default 250 megabyte limit with `XX:+PrintCodeCache`, but even if its not filled, the larger size makes eviction of compiled code less aggressive.